huguesjohnson/RetailClerk89/README.md

 vasmm68k_mot -o RetailClerk89.bin -Fbin -spaces RetailClerk89.X68
 * the 'spaces' option was added to avoid headaches when linking to code from projects using an assembler that ignores spaces in statements

 This has been fully tested on Gens and BlastEm for Linux.
 It has been minimally tested on Genecyst and Gens for Windows.
-The latest build has issues on Genesis Plus and derivatives.
+After wrestling with AtGames Firecore it runs at that too.
+This makes it likely to run on other AtGames clones but only the Firecore has been explicitly tested.
+The latest build has issues on Genesis Plus derivatives on Android.

 **Disclaimers**